TarunParvati392/ierp-project/README.md

 ## 🏆 Project Notes

-Built as part of the MCA Degree completion in 2 Months.
+Developed as part of the MCA degree program within a 2-month timeline.
-Designed to reduce the dependency on external vendors.
+Created to minimize reliance on external vendors and streamline processes.

 ---